-3 LPSD PRA CDF and LERF
+3 LPSD PRA CDF AND LERF

 A key challenge of LPSD PRA, both for internal events and fire, is the definition of the POSs to be analyzed.
 There are many possible solutions to this challenge.
 This document takes no position as to the 'correct' solution.
-Whatever approach is ultimately taken, this method assumes that a POS set will be defined as a part of the plant's internal events LPSD PRA and that the defined POS set will be equally valid and inclusive so as to serve the needs of the LPSD fire PRA.
+Whatever approach is ultimately taken, this framework assumes that a POS set will be defined as a part of the plant's internal events LPSD PRA and that the defined POS set will be equally valid and inclusive so as to serve the needs of the LPSD fire PRA.
 It is therefore assumed that the analyst will have a set of POSs defined prior to attempting LPSD fire PRA effort.
 Two general approaches to defining the POSs are anticipated.
 The POS set could be "complete" so as to cover all possible POSs in substantive detail.
 The set could also be a limited, well defined grouping of POSs intended to represent a typical outage or for use in a focused-scope analysis.
-This method is neutral to this aspect of the analysis.
-The approach taken to defining POSs for analysis will clearly impact the scope of the analysis, but will not alter the fundamental nature of the fire PRA methodology.
+This framework is neutral to this aspect of the analysis, but will not alter the fundamental nature of the fire PRA framework.
 Instead, the choice of approach will be driven by the objectives and intended applications of the analysis.

 An evaluation based on a more complete set of POSs will facilitate modeling of actual plant configurations and equipment status changes that could increase, or reduce, fire risk.
-For each POS that exists there may be special plant configurations that are unique to a specific outage (e.g., steam generator replacement, flooding of the spent fuel pool).
+For each POS that exists there may be special plant configurations that are unique to a specific outage (e.g., steam generator replacement, large transformer replacements, or diesel generator overhauls).
 These special plant configurations will require particular consideration since initiators and mitigating equipment may vary from the original POS.
 PRA models for each POS should also reflect each special configuration.